-The Scheme invests in a range of different fund structures (such as open ended investment companies and qualifying investor alternative investment funds).
-Prior to investing, the Trustee considered the different issues and risks associated with each arrangement should the fund provider become insolvent and the impact on the ongoing security of the Scheme assets.
+The Scheme invests in a range of different fund structures (such as open-ended investment companies and qualifying investor alternative investment funds).
+Prior to investing, the Trustee considered the different issues and risks associated with each arrangement were the fund provider to become insolvent, as well as the associated impact on the ongoing security of the Scheme's assets.